itigo-11111/MC-DARTS/Modifications.md

 import os
 ```
 #### Add main
-- Changed to be able to move an architecture from train_search.py
+- Change to be able to move an architecture from train_search.py